 Which Card is Best?

 There are other cards out there that will get you into airport lounges.
-But these two are clearly the best of the bunch in terms of the benefits they provide and the airport lounge access.
+But these three are clearly the best of the bunch in terms of the benefits they provide and the airport lounge access.

 Some top-tier airline co-branded credit cards like the Delta SkyMiles® Reserve American Express Card, the United Club Infinite Card, and the Citi® / AAdvantage® Executive World Elite™ Mastercard® will get you into their own lounges.
 But then you’re tied to that one airline, often paying the same or a similar hefty annual fee as one of these cards that will open far more lounge doors.